yaricom/io42/content/post/Self-replication-to-preserve-innate-learned-structures-in-ANN.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["neuroevolution", "artificial-neural-networks", "machine-learning", "reinforcement-learning", "self-replication"] categories = ["machine-learning", "reinforcement-learning"]
+tags = ["neuroevolution", "artificial-neural-networks", "machine-learning", "novelty-search", "self-replication"] categories = ["artificial-neural-networks", "artificial-general-intelligence"]

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.